This is article 1 of 5 in the Fincentive founding series. Read the full series →

 The numbers are not small

-The volume is significant.
-The cost — printing, postage, administration — is real.
+The cost (printing, postage, administration) is real.
 And the return, measured in anything beyond payment confirmation, is close to zero.

 The pension payslip, in 2026, largely confirms a number and stops there.